ysyk2021/beyond-time-management-techniques-for-balancing-your-attention-and-energy-to-maximize-your/src/chapter-3-1.md

-# Recognizing the Importance of Managing Distractions and Interruptions in Productivity

 In this chapter, we will discuss the importance of managing distractions and interruptions in productivity.
 By recognizing the impact of distractions and interruptions on productivity, individuals and organizations can implement effective strategies to optimize their productivity.